rhysdg/vision-at-a-clip/README.md

 ### The Story So Far

-So what's?
+So what's going on here?
 There have been a lot of developments in the last year or so with deployable foundational model - keeping up is difficult so the idea is to have a one-stop shop for a few things:

 A concerted class - and eventually a Python package - allowing for the deployment of an ONNX accelarated representation of CLIP and it's latest improved variants - like SigLIP - in conjunction with SAM (Segment Anything) as a multi-modal localisation and labelling tool.